Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

+In the $D_s$-meson sector, our predicted mass of $D_s(1^3P_0)$ is $M=2409$ MeV, which is comparable with the predictions in the Refs.~\cite{Godfrey:2015dva,Ebert:2009ua,Lahde:1999ih}.
 The mass of $D_s(1^3P_0)$ state is about 100 MeV overestimated by the potential model if considering $D_{s0}^*(2317)$ as the $D_s(1^3P_0)$ state.
 The mass calculated with lattice QCD also is significantly higher than than of $D_{s0}^*(2317)$~\cite{Moir:2013ub}.
-In Ref.~\cite{Segovia:2015dia}, the study shows that including the one-loop corrections of the OGE potential the mass of $D_s(1^3P_0)$ will be reduced by about 130 MeV.
+In Ref.~\cite{Segovia:2015dia}, the study indicates that including the one-loop corrections of the OGE potential the mass of $D_s(1^3P_0)$ will be reduced by about 130 MeV.
 Then, the mass of $D_s(1^3P_0)$, $M\simeq2279$ MeV, is close to the that of $D_{s0}^*(2317)$.
 The study of $DK$ scattering in full lattice QCD supports the interpretation of the $D_{s0}^*(2317)$ as a $DK$ molecule~\cite{Liu:2012zya}.
-Recently, Zhi Yang \emph{et al.} studied the positive parity $D_s$ resonant states within the Hamiltonian effective field theory by combining it with the quark model, they found that $D_{s0}^*(2317)$ may consist of the $D_s(1^3P_0)$ state, but at the same time couple to the $DK$ channel~\cite{Yang:2021tvc}, which may naturally explain why the $D_s(1^3P_0)$ is still missing if $D_{s0}^*(2317)$ is a state out of quark model prediction.
+Recently, Zhi Yang \emph{et al.} studied the positive parity $D_s$ resonant states within the Hamiltonian effective field theory by combining it with the quark model, they found that $D_{s0}^*(2317)$ may consist of the $D_s(1^3P_0)$ state, but at the same time couple to the $DK$ channel~\cite{Yang:2021tvc}.

+In this work, we also estimate the mass shift of $D_s(1^3P_0)$ by including the $DK$ coupled-channel interaction within our chiral quark model.
+The mass shift is determined in Fig.~\ref{DDs1Ppurestatesmassshift}.
+From the figure, we can see a cusp singularity in the mass shift curve of $D_s(1^3P_0)$, this is a typical $S$-wave mass shift, the formation mechanism was discussed in Ref.~\cite{Isgur:1998kr}.
+Our result shows that the large $S$-wave coupling to $DK$ channel of $D_s(1^3P_0)$ induces a mass shift of about $\Delta M\simeq 100$ MeV.
+The the physical mass of the dressed $D_s(1^3P_0)$ state is estimated to be $M_{phy}=2309$ MeV, which is very close to the measured mass of $D_{s0}^*(2317)$.
+Our coupled-channel analysis within the chiral quark model is consistent with that in Refs.~\cite{Segovia:2015dia,Ortega:2016mms,Yang:2021tvc}.
 Since the mass of $D_{s0}^*(2317)$ is below the mass threshold of the $DK$ channel, its extremely narrow width can be understood in theory.

 The $D_2^*(2460)$ resonance is assigned as the $1^3P_2$ state of the $D$-meson family.
 Our theoretical mass $M=2475$ MeV and width $\Gamma\simeq 41.3$ MeV are in good agreement with the average measured values $M_{exp}=2461.1\pm 0.7$ MeV and $\Gamma \simeq 47.3 \pm0.8 $ MeV from RPP~\cite{Zyla:2020zbs}.
 The $D_2^*(2460)$ dominantly decays into the $D\pi$ and $D^*\pi$ channels.
 The partial width ratio between $D\pi$ and $D^*\pi$ is predicted to be